zeelot/kohana-dependencies/README.md

 ## Dependency Definition Settings

-- class:        The name of the class that is to be created.
+- `class`:        The name of the class that is to be created.
-- path:         The path to the file containing the class.
+- `path`:         The path to the file containing the class.
 Will try to autoload the class if none is provided.
-- constructor:  The method used to create the class.
+- `constructor`:  The method used to create the class.
 Will use `__construct()` if none is provided.
-- arguments:    The arguments to be passed to the constructor method.
+- `arguments`:    The arguments to be passed to the constructor method.
-- shared:       The shared setting determines if the object will be cached.
+- `shared`:       The shared setting determines if the object will be cached.
 This is `FALSE` by default.
-- methods:      Additional methods (and their arguments) that need to be called on the created object.
+- `methods`:      Additional methods (and their arguments) that need to be called on the created object.

 ## Creating a Container